-While parked, and with the parking brake set, try to turn the ignition to LOCK/OFF in each shift lever position.
+If equipped with Key Access, while parked, and with the parking brake set, try to turn the ignition off in each shift lever position.

-- For automatic transmission vehicles, the ignition should turn to LOCK/OFF only when the shift lever is in P (Park). - For manual transmission vehicles, the ignition should turn to LOCK/OFF only when the shift lever is in neutral.
+- For automatic transmission vehicles, the ignition should turn off only when the shift lever is in P (Park). - For manual transmission vehicles, the ignition should turn off only when the shift lever is in Neutral

-On all vehicles, the ignition key should come out only in LOCK/OFF.
+On all Key Access vehicles, the ignition key should come out only when the ignition is off.